 The Ethnicity or Race of Jesus

 Biblical scholarly works paint a different picture of Jesus' skin colour than the one we famously associate with as a white being.
 It has been evidenced his skin color was olive-brown.
-His appearance during his existence on earth closely resembles the current Middle Eastern Jews.
+His appearance during his existence on earth closely resembles the current Middle-Eastern Jews.
 He was neither white nor black, that is, neither leaning too much on the white side nor on the black side.
-This should offer comfort and settle the case as to Jesus' skin color, especially among the whites and blacks who form the large bulk of people contending Jesus was white or black.
+This should offer comfort and settle the case as to Jesus' skin color, particularly among the whites and blacks who form the large bulk of people contending Jesus originated from their race.

 Joan Taylor, also the author of 'What did Jesus Look Like?' stated in the article, 'What did Jesus really look like, as a Jew in 1st-century Judaea?,' "As for Jesus's body I've consulted experts on ancient Skeletons in Israel.
 What I have learned is that Judaceans of this time were closest biologically to Iraqi Jews of the contemporary world.
 In terms of a color patter then, think dark-brown to black hair, deep brown eyes, olive-brown skin.
 Jesus would have been a man of Middle Eastern appearance.
 In terms of height, an average man of this time stood 166cm (5ft 5in) tall."